Chart Rulership: Modern astrology

 After the discovery of Uranus, Neptune, and Pluto starting in the 18th century, chart rulership was adjusted to include these previously unobserved planets accordingly.
 Today all eight planets, as well as the Sun and Moon, are commonly attributed in chart rulership.
-Some astrologers also include Ceres as a newly discovered dwarf planet, however, consensus has not yet been reached on its position as a chart ruler.
+Some astrologers also include Ceres as a dwarf planet, however, consensus has not yet been reached on its position as a chart ruler.
 The modern interpretation of chart rulers is most often used though some astrologers will use both classical and modern rulers for reference when interpreting an individual's natal chart.
 Often in this case the inner planets (Mars, Saturn, and Jupiter) will be referenced as a chart's primary ruler while the outer planets (Uranus, Neptune, and Pluto) become a secondary ruler.